AriesCoder/TodoList-iOS/README.md

 - close the app, then navigate to the folder that save the app by using terminal.
 Type a command "pod install" to install Cocoapod

-- go to the folder that you save the app and click on the file ToDoList.workspace
+- go to the folder that you save the app and click on the file ToDoList.xcworkspace

 - choose a stimulation (works good on iPhone 13) and click "run"